-Reading: Readings will be assigned daily.
-They are a crucial component of the class, as students will read from a variety of sources, carefully chosen to stimulate logical reasoning and exemplify compelling writing strategies.
+Reading: Reading will be assigned daily.
+It is a crucial component of the class, as students will read from a variety of sources, carefully chosen to stimulate critical thinking and exemplify compelling writing strategies.
 All assigned reading must be completed by the beginning of each class session, and all discussions and assignments will be based in some way upon the reading material.
 In order to be successful in class, it is imperative that you complete the readings on time.

-Reading Quizzes: There will be several unannounced quizzes, which will test your completion and comprehension of the required reading assignments.
+Grammar and Reading Quizzes: There will be several unannounced quizzes, which will test your completion and comprehension of the required reading assignments and grammatical principles.